J. Darius Bikoff

 John Darius Bikoff (born September 21, 1961) is an American entrepreneur, founder and CEO of Energy Brands.

 Early life

-His father, William, was the owner of a real estate management company and was also a metals importer.
+Bikoff's father, William, was the owner of a real estate management company and was also a metals importer.

-In 2007, Bikoff sold Energy Brands to The Coca-Cola Company for $4.1 billion.
+In 2007, Bikoff sold Energy Brands to the Coca-Cola Company for $4.1 billion.
 This deal earned Bikoff personally $325 million.
 The brand is known mostly for the product VitaminWater.

 Personal life

 J. Darius and Jill Bikoff were married in 2003 and have two children.
-He owns a four-bedroom, 2 bathroom apartment condo in New York City.